 “Yes,” you say.
 “You ARE a lion.
 Let’s hear you roar.”

-You lie to them about their hair, their clothes, their lines, their habits, their lives.
-You lie about EVERYTHING so you can get the goddamn scene done, and you can all go home and scream at the ceiling and hopefully drink yourself into a coma before you get up the next day and do it all over again.
+You lie to them about everything: their hair, their clothes, their lines, their habits, their lives.
+You lie about everything so you can get the goddamn scene done, and you can all go home and scream at the ceiling and hopefully drink yourself into a coma before you get up the next day and do it all over again.

 I’ve got no principles left.
 I spent them all to make “The Familiarity Principle.”

-A question for guys: When do you kiss, and when do you lay back and wait for a better time?
+Question: When do you kiss, and when do you lay back and wait for a better time?

 As a guy, you’re a sexual time bomb, so every second of every day you’re about to explode.
 Being around women (and guys, too, if you lean that way) is sexual torture which tests your ability to fake indifference when every atom of your volcanic sex-drive is screaming for a Mount St. Helens release.
 “Kiss me!
 Kiss me!” is the only begging voice in your head (the bigger one), and it’s hard to keep yourself in check.

 Because at this moment, when you look at your date and think, “Now is the time.
 NOW is our moment to kiss!” that is the WORST time to act.
 Take a gulp of beer.
 Make a joke.
 Go to the bathroom.
 BUT DO NOT KISS THAT PERSON!